kkibria/slideshow-dist/README.md

 Latest release version
 * <https://github.com/kkibria/slideshow-dist/releases/latest>

+Currently there is a false positive windows defender virus scan happening for windows version, trying to resolve that issue.

 > TODO: We will be generating CLI executable
 > to make slideshow content authoring experience smooth for non-coder people.
 The current way